 In addition to being a better-written and more entertaining book than Sense and Sensibility, in Pride and Prejudice, Austen shows us two important things:

-- What goes into a good marriage, days
+- What goes into a good marriage, and

 - The importance of courtship